EXPLORE OUR EXHIBITS

 Sensory Room

-The Monroe Science Center provides a sensory room for families with special needs.
-We understand the main exhibit space will feel loud and overwhelming at times, so this space will be equipped with a variety of activities to provide a calm and tranquil space for those who need it.
+The Monroe Science Center provides a sensory room for guests with special needs.
+We understand the main exhibit space will feel loud and overwhelming at times, so it will be equipped with various activities to provide a calm and tranquil space for those who need it.
 We have partnered with a local nonprofit, The Arc, to help us with this project.

-The Monroe Science Center has a traveling exhibit space.
-This area will host exhibits that will be featured for a limited time and change thoughout the year.
+The Monroe Science Center has a featured exhibit space.
+This area will host exhibits that will be featured for a limited time and or are new to the science center.
+Expect this area to change and grow.

 Our first exhibit is about Dr. Christine Mann Darden.
 This exhibit was put together by the City of Monroe.